visionect/armhf-docker-gitlab-ci-runner/README.md

 # Introduction

-Dockerfile to build a GitLab CI Runner base image.
+Dockerfile to build a GitLab CI Runner base image on ARM systems.
 You can use this as the base image to build your own runner images.
 The [sameersbn/runner-gitlab](https://github.com/sameersbn/docker-runner-gitlab) project demonstrates its use to build a CI image for GitLab CE.

+This is a fork of [sameersbn/docker-gitlab-ci-runner](https://github.com/sameersbn/docker-gitlab-ci-runner) with modifications to run on ARMv7 systems such as Raspberry Pi 2.

 ## Version